-The clearer we can make the connection, the easier for the listener it will be to hear that the chord has indeed changed.
+The clearer we can make the connection, the easier it will be for the listener to hear that the chord change.
 It will typically happen with a very close note (a half-step or a whole-step) on a “strong” (chord tone) note of the new chord.
-It's called voice leading, and here's an post discussing voice leading for comping.
+It's called voice leading, and here's a post discussing voice leading for comping.

 Ultimate aim for Pillar #2: